thewebarea/profireader/README.md

 create new postgresql user 'pfuser':
 $ sudo -u postgres createuser -D -A -P pfuser
 (here system asks a password for just created user.
-Password: min~Kovski)
+Password can be found in secret_data.py file as DEV_DB_PASSWORD constant)
+#ALTER USER pfuser WITH PASSWORD '<newpassword>'

 you need to add ip of db host (db.prof) to file /etc/hosts If db is located on postgres.d server then its ip can be found with